deoostfrees/Gibki/README.md

 #### .flex--column-reverse

-`.flex--column-reverse` behaves the same way as `.flex--row-reverse` but bottom to top.
+`.flex--column-reverse` behaves the same way as `.flex--row-reverse` but the columns are stacked from bottom to top.

 ![](https://rqrauhvmra.com/gibki/img/flex--column-reverse.png)